blakej11/blakej11.github.io/projects/turing-clouds/background.md

 histograms of each axis didn't tell me very much, so I made a 2-D "heatmap" by projecting the 4-D data onto a plane, and using the pixel color to represent how many 4-D data points mapped onto a given point in the plane.
-Not only was this a useful debugging tool, I quickly noticed that the heatmap was at least as visually interesting as the color rendering itself.
+Not only was this a useful debugging tool, I quickly noticed that it was at least as visually interesting as the color rendering itself.
 The 4-D object that it shows bears some resemblance to a [strange attractor](https://en.wikipedia.org/wiki/Attractor), but it also shifts around in space as the system evolves.
 The shifting, complex shape of these objects inspired the name "Turing Clouds".